Compression Calf Sleeves

 So that is how my day started.

 I've seen mates who are good runners wearing these things.
 Unlike them, I'm a rubbish runner.
 I still like to pretend though.
-I've been wanting to try a pair of these for a while.
+I've been wanting to try a pair of calf sleeves for a while.

 There may be situations and conditions where applying calf compression has benefits.
-I'd bet money that 90% of the time these things are worn either as leg warmers, for a psychological edge, or because 'fashion'.
+I'd bet money that 90% of the time calf sleeves are worn either as leg warmers, for a psychological edge, or because 'fashion'.

 Not everything has to be proved in a double blind scientific test to be valuable.
 If they make me feel good, I'm ok with that.
 I don't feel any need to buy into the pseudo-science bullshit that sports apparel companies love to rabbit on about.